Ravencentric/juicenet-cli/README.md

 ## Features

 - Looks into subdirectories for specific extensions as defined in `juicenet.yaml`
-- Alternatively, look for glob pattern instead of extensions
+- Alternatively, look for glob pattern(s) instead of extensions
 - Rudimentary BDMV support (read how to use it [here](https://github.com/Ravencentric/juicenet/wiki))
 - Generates `par2` files
 - Passes the file along with it's corresponding `.par2` files directly to Nyuu